h2oai/wave/website/docs/layout.md

 This section illustrates how to lay out cards on a page.

-Wave support two layout systems out of the box: a grid layout and a flex (flexible) layout.
+Wave supports two layout systems out of the box: a grid layout and a flex (flexible) layout.

 By default, pages use the grid-based system.
 The grid-based system is simpler to use, and ensures that your page layout looks exactly the same on every display, without surprises.